noemaier/noemaier.github.io/_pages/cv.md

 ##  Multi Art PR Agency

-Manager 2005
+PR and Project Manager 2005

+## Österreichiscer Raiffeisenverband, Brussels

+Internship in EU Relation office (Banking and Agriculture) 10/2004 - 1/2005

 # Education

-Course The Art and Science of the American Fundraising Model, King Baudoin Foundation US, New York City, 2017
+Course The Art and Science of the American Fundraising Model, King Baudoin Foundation US, New York City, April 2018

-Master of Arts in Business (MA) - Executive Management, FH Wien - Vienna University of Applied Science - 2012
+Master of Arts in Business (MA) - Executive Management, FH Wien - Vienna University of Applied Science, 2010 - 2012

-College Leadership, WIFI Vienna, 2008
+College Leadership, WIFI Vienna, 2007 - 2008 (Certificate Course in team leadership, presentation skills and self-organisation)

-Degree in Communications and Political Science, University of Vienna - 2004
+Degree in Communications and Political Science, University of Vienna, 1999 - 2004

 # Skills